astronomer/astronomer-cosmos/SECURITY.rst

 Follow-up Communication
 =======================

-Because Astronomer uses the BugCrowd Vulnerability Disclosure Platform, communication occurs through this program.
+Astronomer uses the BugCrowd Vulnerability Disclosure Platform for disclosures and follow-up communication.
-In order for a vulnerability to be claimed and to enable follow-on communication, it is necessary that the vulnerability discoverer claim the vulnerability in the BugCrowd Vulnerability Disclosure Platform.
+In order for the discoverer to claim a vulnerability report and to enable follow-up communication from Astronomer, the discoverer must claim the vulnerability in the BugCrowd Vulnerability Disclosure Platform.
-This will be done through the vulnerability discoverer’s account in the BugCrowd Vulnerability Disclosure Platform.
+Follow-up communication and claims go through the vulnerability discoverer’s account in the BugCrowd Vulnerability Disclosure Platform.

 Response Timeframe
 ==================